Best detours to avoid Philadelphia I-95 bridge collapse road closure

 PHILADELPHIA (CBS) -- If you take Interstate 95 through the Philadelphia area, you're going to need an alternate route after a major portion collapsed after sources said a fuel tanker truck caught fire underneath an overpass.
 The southbound side of the interstate was also compromised in the fire, officials said.

-I-95 is a man arterial roadway in the U.S. that goes north and south along the east coast.
-On average, 125,000 vehicles use the highway a day to go through the Philadelphia area, according to federal transportation records.
+I-95 is a main arterial roadway in the U.S. that goes north and south along the East Coast.
+On average, 160,000 vehicles use the highway a day to go through the Philadelphia area, according to PennDOT Secretary of Transportation Mike Carroll.

-The roadway is closed for a two-mile stretch between Allegheny and Castor Avenue (Exit 25), and Academy Road and Linden Avenue (Exit 32) after officials said the fuel tanker went up in flames while on Princeton Avenue near the I-95 Cottman Avenue on-ramp on June 11, 2023.
+A six-mile stretch of I-95 is closed in both directions between Academy Road (Exit 32) and Aramingo Avenue (Exit 26) after officials said the fuel tanker went up in flames while on Princeton Avenue near the I-95 Cottman Avenue off-ramp on June 11, 2023.

 CBS News Traffic Reporter Chandler Lutz said this is going to cause major traffic issues for the foreseeable future and you are going to need to plan.